Karrrmma/Gator-connect/application/README.md

     * `components`: Used to store reused UI pieces in the application.
     * `constants`: Contains the constant values used throughout the application.
     * `hooks`: Contains custom React hooks that are reused.
     * `pages`: Contains different folders with pages that user can navigate to.
-Each folder represents a different page.
+Each folder represents a different page or a group of pages.
-    * `utils`: Contains useful utility functions that are used throughout the application,
+    * `utils`: Contains useful utility functions that are used throughout the application.

 ## Credentials Folder
 - SSH key: `california.pem`